GLOW2.0 Project Outputs & Results

 GLOW2.0 Capacity Building Study Modules

 GLOW2.0 Capacity Building Study Modules have been published!
 One way GLOW2.0 project aspired to enhance technical and business expertise of SMEs in tourism, was through a Capacity Building Programme (CPB).
 The programme focused on awareness and understanding about Dark Sky theme and concepts, and helped target groups develop and enhance service offers.
 The program was first realised in series of workshops, seminars and webinars in each participating region, to be later delivered in a self-study modules.
 GLOW2.0 capacity building and training program’s contents are based on a survey conducted with SMEs and stakeholders from all four participating regions in the project (Finland, Norway, Iceland and Ireland d 1.4.2023 – 15.5.2023), and on partners’ own knowledge of each region’s specified needs.
 Capacity building program’s series of modules have been categorized in three sections that match with the project’s work packages, with the additional introductory module designed to engage and inspire also those who are not yet familiar with the fascinating world of darkness and its tourism potential.
 All study modules are freely available and require no registration.
-The initial platform is Edukarelia, Karelia UAS’s micro study platform and a project partner.
+The initial platform is Edukarelia, project partner Karelia UAS’s micro study platform.
 Through Edukarelia, the modules reach not only Karelia’s audience but are also linked to the Finnish national micro study platform, Opin.fi, ensuring broader visibility and impact for the project’s results.
 Additional platforms may be introduced depending on opportunities in each partner region.
 Initially, the modules will be available in English, with translations for partnering regions provided during the course of the project.

 In this module you will learn what is Dark Sky Tourism and what are the possibilities of the nocturnal tourism.